barelyhuman/alvu/docs/pages/05-CLI.md

 Usage of alvu:
   -baseurl URL
-        URL to be used as the root of the project (default "/") -hooks DIR
+        URL to be used as the root of the project (default "/") -highlight
+        enable highlighting for markdown files -highlight-theme THEME
+        THEME to use for highlighting (supports most themes from pygments) (default "bw") -hooks DIR
         DIR that contains hooks for the content (default "./hooks") -out DIR